ang-zeyu/infisearch/docs/src/search_configuration.md

 </div>
 ```

-**`rootRender(h, opts, inputEl, portalCloseHandler): { root: HTMLElement, listContainer: HTMLElement }`**
+**`rootRender(h, opts, inputEl): { root: HTMLElement, listContainer: HTMLElement }`**

+This API renders the root element for the dropdown version of the user interface.

-- `inputEl`: Input element found by the `inputId` configuration, or created from the `portalInputRender` API below
+- `inputEl`: Input element found by the `inputId` configuration

+It should return 2 elements:
+- `root`: The root element.
+This is passed to the `hide / show` APIs below.
+- `listContainer`: The element to attach elements rendered by `listItemRender` (matches for a single document) to.

+**`portalRootRender(h, opts, portalCloseHandler): { root: HTMLElement, listContainer: HTMLElement, input: HTMLInputElement }`**

+This API renders the root element for the fullscreen version of the user interface.

 - `portalCloseHandler`: A void function used for closing the fullscreen UI.
 This may also be used to check if the current render is for the fullscreen UI or dropdown UI.

-It should return two elements:
+It should return 3 elements:
 - `root`: The root element.
 This is passed to the `hide / show` APIs below.
 - `listContainer`: The element to attach elements rendered by `listItemRender` (matches for a single document) to.
+- `input`: Input element.
+This is required for morsels to attach input event handlers.

 **`hide / show (root, opts, isPortal): void`**